 Shadow evals canary rollouts and gradual release for agent systems

-Section titled “Quick answer”Offline evals are necessary but not sufficient.
+Section titled “What matters first”Offline evals are necessary but not sufficient.

 Agent systems should usually move through three stages: